multiversx/mx-exchange-sc/dex/price-discovery/README.md

 ## Introduction

-The Price Discovery smart contract used to determine the price of a certain token at its launch.
+The Price Discovery smart contract is used to determine the price of a certain token at its launch.
 Since it’s a new token, the demand for it is not yet known, so we let the community decide.

 ## Basic concepts